shahm10/project-maze-challenge/README.md

 To clean up, run `make clean`.

 ### Assumptions:
-    Before running the code, should type `mkdir results` Further assumptions written in DESIGN.md
+    Before running the code, should type `mkdir Results` Further assumptions written in DESIGN.md

 *Please replace this text with any comments you have about the overall project.*